rdfostrich/article-versioned-reasoning/content/abstract.md

 such as tracking the evolution of certain things in datasets.
 <!-- Need         -->
 Querying can however only get you so far.
-In order to infer logical consequences from existing knowledge, we need to be able to _reason_ over this data, such as the inference using ontologies.
+In order to _derive_ logical consequences from existing knowledge, we need to be able to _reason_ over this data, such as ontology-based inferencing.
 <!-- Task         -->
 In order to achieve this,
 we explore fundamental concepts on _semantic querying_ of versioned datasets